overview/overview-server/znmeb-docker/README.md

     ./build overview-server.zip
     ```

     This will also take some time.
+When it's finished you will have a file `overview-server.zip` ready for deployment.
+1. To test the release, move `overview-server.zip` to a directory where you can write and unpack it.
+Then type

+    ```
+    cd overview-server
+    ./run
+    ```

-As with the developer build, when it's done it will start a server on localhost:9000 and open a browser window / tab to the server.
-In this case it comes up in 'Example document sets' rather than in the login page.
+    As with the developer build, it will start a server on localhost:9000 and open a browser window / tab to the server.
+However, in this case it comes up in 'Example document sets' rather than in the Overview login page.